pekastel/hyperterm-initial-windows/README.md

 # `hyperterm-initial-windows`

-Adds support to open a predefined number of windows with a predefined position and sizeon init.
+Adds support to open a predefined number of windows with a predefined position and size on init.

 ![](https://raw.githubusercontent.com/wiki/pekastel/hyperterm-initial-windows/hyperterm-initial-windows.gif)